 Squirrel Hill North may be a hotspot for students, but Squirrel Hill South is just what the doctor ordered for some retirees.
 This neighborhood is a great pick for active retirees who want to spend their days outdoors and their nights making their way through Squirrel Hill’s fabulous restaurant scene.
 It also has easy access to a supermarket and healthcare services.

 Bordering Frick Park, Point Breeze is an upscale neighborhood with wide, tree-lined streets and large homes that attract a lot of retirees.
-It’s away from the hubbub of the city without being isolated and has a few of its own cultural amenities, such as the Frick Pittsburgh Art Museum and the Frick Art & Historical Center.
+It’s away from the hubbub of the city without being isolated and has a few of its own cultural amenities, such as the Frick Pittsburgh Museums and Gardens and the Frick Art & Historical Center.
 Stretching just one square mile, the community here is small but friendly and welcoming.

-Pittsburgh is seeing slow growth for the first time in decades, meaning this city won’t stay under wraps for too much longer.
 Before moving to Pittsburgh, you should know that people who live here take pride in their city and their community, so… Look into grabbing a “terrible towel” or two, and know there’s truly a place for every interest here.
 Looking for a short and sweet answer to the question, “Should I move to Pittsburgh?”
 Check out these pros and cons for reasons to move to Pittsburgh and reasons to reconsider.
-If you’re asking what you need to know about moving to Pittsburgh in terms of logistics, keep reading.
+If you’re asking what you need to know about moving to Pittsburgh in terms of logistics and Pittsburgh moving services, keep reading.

 City of Champions, anyone?
 Moving can be a feat, but there are a few different ways you can tackle Pittsburgh moving services.
 Here’s how you can get your stuff — and yourself — moved to Pittsburgh, depending on your budget and needs.

 Going with full-service movers is one of the easiest ways to move your things.
 Why?
 Someone else is doing all the work.
-Full-service can be as simple as hiring a company to come pick up and load your belongings onto a truck that is driven to your new home or having white-glove treatment for packing up your current house and unpacking in your new house.
+Full-service can be as simple as hiring a company to come pick up and load your belongings onto a truck that is driven to your new home or as complex as having white-glove treatment for packing up your current house and unpacking in your new house.
 As you can imagine, this is also one of the most expensive options.
 The more services and distance you add, the more the price goes up.
 Sold?
 Start Googling “Moving companies Pittsburgh” now.

 A DIY Move

 Depending on how far your move is and how much stuff you have, you might consider renting your own moving truck and doing all the dirty work yourself.
 This is a great way to save money, though it is much more labor-intensive and can be exhausting.
 If you’re not familiar with Pittsburgh, you’ll also have to work out any moving or road permits you may need while the truck is parked outside your home.
-In some neighborhoods, there will be steep hills or narrow streets, which is something to keep in mind as something you’ll have to navigate on your own.
+And in some neighborhoods, there will be steep hills or narrow streets to contend with, which is something to seriously consider if you're navigating on your own.